 You can also get calcium from fortified orange juice.
 Spinach is high in calcium, but it’s also high in oxalates.
 Oxalates bind to calcium and prevent its absorption.

 Will going gluten-free help with spondyloarthritis?

 In some cases, people may think gluten is making them feel bad after eating, when the culprit is actually wheat or another allergen.
-If you feel gluten makes your symptoms worse, talk to your doctor about getting tested for celiac disease and trying a gluten-free diet.
+If you feel gluten makes your symptoms worse, talk with your doctor about getting tested for celiac disease and trying a gluten-free diet.